Ligandformer: A Graph Neural Network for Predicting Compound Property with Robust Interpretation: Method and Experiments

 To verify the generalization ability of Ligandformer, we selected three chemical properties from different domains in drug research \& development pipelines: 1. aqueous solubility, 2.
 Caco-2 cell permeabilty and 3.
 Ames mutagenesis from ADME/T domains.
 We trained and tested Ligandformer on public disclosed datasets of these three properties. \subparagraph{Aqueous Solubility} Aqueous solubility is the chemical saturated concentration in the aqueous phase, which is usually described with unit log(mol/L) and written as logS.
 This dataset was downloaded from the website, namely online chemical database and modeling environment (OCHEM) \cite{sushko2011online}, which includes 1,311 assay records.
 To ensure this task is binary classification, we set $LogS=0$ as cut-off for distinguishing soluble or insoluble of each compounds in the dataset. \subparagraph{Caco-2 Cell Permeabilty} Caco-2 cell permeability \cite{van2005caco} assay measures the rate of flux of a chemical across polarised Caco-2 cell monolayers and the results from the assay can be used to predict drug \emph{in vivo} absorption.
 We collected and cleaned 7,624 assayed data from public and commercial sources, e.g., REAXYS \cite{currano2014chemical}, and set $Papp \geq 10 \times 10^{-6}cm/s$ as a threshold for judging positive and negative w.r.t absorption. \subparagraph{Ames Mutagenesis} Ames mutagenesis \cite{mortelmans2000ames} assay usually uses bacteria to test whether a given chemical can cause mutations in the DNA of the test organism.
 A positive assayed result indicates that the chemical is mutagenic, which implies high risk of inducing cancer.
 In our case, 7,617 assayed data were collected from public sources as our training and testing dataset.
 We set Colonies $=$ 2 fold as the cut-off for binary classification, where $Colonies \geq 2 fold$ means positive, otherwise negative.

 We trained and tuned each model’s parameters under same default protocol with three properties respectively.
 In details, we took a 90-10 split on three datasets respectively, where 90\% of dataset was used for training and the remaining 10\% was used for testing.
 Random shuffle on each dataset was used for ensuring that each input data sample give an independent change on the model in each training batch.
 Also, we resmapled the positive and negative data of training samples, balancing their number ratio to 1:1, which avoids the training skewness towards the class with majority samples.
 For the hyperparameters configuration, we configured 3 characterized blocks for the architecture, and selected Adam optimizer with learning rate $\eta = 0.001$ and weight decay $ \lambda = 0.0001$.
 The training batch size was fixed to 256, and we utilized early stop = 50 to avoid overfitting, which means the training procedure will stop after 50 epochs when the testing performance (i.e., AUROC) does not continue to increase at all.
 We compared Ligandformer with recent designed counterparts, i.e., MPNN, SAMPN w.r.t peformance on predicting three chemical properties.
 As we can see from Table \ref{tab:performance}, Ligandformer constantly outperforms in terms of AUROC, reaching up to 0.98, 0.89 and 0.92 respectively.
-Furthermore, since single head self-attention mechanism is applied in Ligandformer, we believe that multi-head attention mechanism can further leverage Ligandformer's performance on predicting chemical/biological properties.
+Furthermore, the self-attention module in Ligandformer exposes a configurable \texttt{num\_heads} hyperparameter (set to 1 by default in our experiments), and we believe that increasing \texttt{num\_heads} can further leverage Ligandformer's performance on predicting chemical/biological properties.